How is it different from “just “ thinking?

 Have you noticed what happens when you’re interrupted as you’re trying to think something through?
 You lose focus, you lose your train of thought.
 Even if you can resume after the interruption, the quality of your thinking will have been impaired.

 Often, the distractions that hinder us are external, they’re beyond our control.
 But there are also times when we distract ourselves to avoid thinking about something.
-It might seem difficult to tackle.
-Do you find yourself avoiding issues that are daunting?
-Unfortunately, avoiding the issue or problem can increase the feeling that you’re stuck that you’re powerless inthe situation.
+It might be because it’s difficult to tackle.
+Do you ever avoid an issue that is daunting?
+Unfortunately, avoiding the issue or problem can increase the feeling that you’re stuck, can make you feel more powerless.

 What do you get when you think well for yourself, in a Thinking Session?